 Immediately following the procedure, patients should be able to continue their daily activities.
 Optimal results from PRP may take several weeks to appear as it works to promote healing and regrowth.
 As maintenance of your results, additional PRP injections may need to be administered as a part of follow-up appointments.
 Dr. Lewis will provide any extra or alternative aftercare instructions to help create the best outcome.

 Learn About Pain-Free Movement

 Joint pain can cause severe discomfort and make it difficult to utilize the full function of your body.
 At Lewis Pain Management, Dr. Lewis strives to help his patients experience pain-free movement and allow them to live comfortably.
-To learn more about PRP injections and how they can alleviate joint pain, contact our Frisco, McKinney, or Southlake, TX office today to schedule your consultation.
+To learn more about PRP injections and how they can alleviate joint pain, contact our Frisco, TX office today to schedule your consultation.